-So this website was a way of assembling my output as a writer - mainly as a screenwriter - some fifty scripts of which about twenty made it to the screen in some form or another, often with multiple co-writers.
-Success has many parents and failure is an orphan.
+So this website was a way of assembling my output over the past quarter-century - some fifty or sixty scripts of which about half made it to the screen with varying degrees input from me - consultant, writer or co-writer.

 The rights to the screenplays reside with whoever commissioned them but a password to read the script can often be provided if you send me a message via the contact button, top right.